zeeshanwebdev/Blazor.Highcharts/README.md

 ### Quick Installation Guide

-Install Package.
+Packages which are used detail below.

-Add the following to `_Imports.razor`
+For Charts created Library and included the following to `_Imports.razor`
 ```razor
 @using Allegiance.Blazor.Highcharts.Charts;
 @using Allegiance.Blazor.Highcharts.Options;
 @using Allegiance.Blazor.Highcharts.Constants;
 @using Allegiance.Blazor.Highcharts.Services;
 ```
-Add the following to `index.html`
+For Chart Js Libraries the following to `index.html`
 ```razor
     <script src="_content/Allegiance.Blazor.Highcharts/scripts/blazor-highcharts.js"></script>
     <script src="https://code.highcharts.com/highcharts.js"></script>